robdrimmie/robdrimmie.github.io/_posts/2020-03-24-commuting-from-home.markdown

 I'm also a person who, in broad strokes, has difficulties with transitions.
 I like to be operating in a known context for any number of reasons but changing from one context to another is challenging to me.

-I've known for a while that a bit of physical activity in my community helps with that.
+I've known for a while that a bit of physical activity in my communiting helps with that.
 In good weather I prefer to ride my bike to my office, and even in the winter I do things like get off at earlier stops to walk a bit.

 Commuting has been part of how I meet my baseline physical activity needs for several years, and it's been my primary tool for that purpose for at least two as I've taken a break from running for a while and wasn't making good use of my gym membership either.